JingMatrix/ChromeXt/README.md

 Since WebView based browsers have no unified designs, the following first four features are not supported for them.
-(Unfortunately, they are neither supported for _Samsung Internet_.)
+(By the same reason, they are neither supported for _Samsung Internet_.)

 ### Open in Chrome

 The application `ChromeXt` is able to
-1. received shared texts to search them online,
+1. received shared texts to search them using `Google`,
 2. open JavaScript files to install them as UserScripts.

 The reversed priority order of opening which Chromium based browsers is given in [AndroidManifest.xml](app/src/main/AndroidManifest.xml).

 ### Solution of system gesture conflicts

-The history forward gesture of Chrome is now available near the vertical center of screen.
+By default, the history forward gesture of Chrome is available near the vertical center of screen.
 On other areas, only the system gesture is available.
-One can disable it through the `Developer options` menu.
+One can disable this behavior through the `Developer options` menu.
 (Tap seven times on the Chrome version from the Chrome settings, you will see the `Developer options` menu.)
-(In [Vivaldi](https://vivaldi.com/en/android/) browsers, `Developer options` menu is removed by its authors.)
+(In [Vivaldi](https://vivaldi.com/en/android/) browsers, `Developer options` menu is removed by its developers.)

 ### Enable reader mode manually